 111d E. Queen St., Old Toronto

-This European-style boutique hotel is smack in the middle of the city, located in what was once an 1850's chocolate factory.
-Incredibly intimate, The Ivy at Verity has only four unique rooms and is named for its proximity to The Verity—a private, women's-only club.
+This European-style boutique hotel is smack in the middle of the city, located in what was once an 1850s chocolate factory.
+Incredibly intimate, the Ivy at Verity has only four unique rooms and is named for its proximity to the Verity—a private, women's-only club.
 The accommodations are full of personality with vintage-looking wallpaper, soaking tubs, Italian linens, and fresh floral arrangements pulled together by the hotel's own in-house florist.
-In terms of amenities you'll find a member's lounge, restaurant, and small spa.
-The Ivy is really more of a romantic Inn than a hotel, perfect for those looking for a supremely private stay.
+In terms of amenities, you'll find a member's lounge, a restaurant, and a small spa.
+The Ivy is really more of a romantic inn than a hotel, perfect for those looking for a supremely private stay.

 The Windsor Arms

 Bursting with old-world charm but stocked with modern luxuries, each of the twenty-eight suites is spacious and beautifully appointed, and you’ll also find—interestingly—a musical instrument in each one.
 For a real treat book into the Windsor, replete with a baby grand piano, fireplaces in the bedroom (plus one in the bathroom), and a beautiful lounge area furnished with an antique writing desk.
 Other amenities include a fifteen-seat screening room, a gym, and a saltwater pool and spa.
 The Courtyard café does a great brunch.